ferencberes/ethp2psim/docs/source/experiments.rst

 A few interesting results
 -------------------------

-In the following, we include some fascinating simulation results produced by ethp2psim.
+In the following, we include some fascinating simulation results produced by **ethp2psim**.
 You can create similar and more advanced measurements using this tool.
-The following examples might serve as some inspiration what you can build using this tool.
+The following examples might serve as some inspiration to what you can build using this tool.
 Let's analyze some of the privacy-enhancing routing algorithms in various networks and adversarial settings!

 A discussion on performance metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, let's start with a simple experiment where we compare the deanonymization power of the adversary when it uses the first-reach or the first-sent heuristics to determine the source of each message.
+First, let's start with a simple experiment where we compare the deanonymization power of the adversary when it uses the first-reach or the first-sent heuristics to determine the originator for each message.
 These estimator strategies are used to guess the first node that broadcasted a given message based on the observations of all adversarial nodes.
 In short, an adversary using the first-reach heuristic predicts a node to be the first broadcaster if it is the first node that it heard the message from.
-On the other hand, using channel latency information, a first-sent estimator tries to identify the neighbor that first sent the message to any of the adversarial nodes.
-Naturally, the two predictions might not coinside as the triangle inequality does not necessarily hold for P2P network latency.
+On the other hand, using the channel latency information of adjacent channels, a first-sent estimator tries to identify the neighbor that first sent the message to any of the adversarial nodes.
+Naturally, the two predictions might not coincide as the triangle inequality does not necessarily hold for P2P network latency.

-In this experiment, we use a random regular graph with 1000 nodes and 50 degree to compare the two heuristics against simple :class:`protocols.BroadcastProtocol` and :class:`protocols.DandelionProtocol`.
+In this experiment, we use a random regular graph with 1000 nodes and 50 degree to compare the two heuristics against multiple protocols.
 Not surprisingly, our results show that the adversary with the first-sent estimator performs significantly better.
 However, we highlight that only the hit ratio, inverse rank and NDCG can reflect this behavior where ground truth information about message sources is compiled into the evaluation.

 ..  figure:: ../../figures/passive_estimator_check.png

 Unfortunately, entropy does not work this way.
 It only measures the uncertainty of the prediction but not its goodness.
+Nevertheless, the entropy for Dandelion++ is higher than for Dandelion.
+The entropy for the remaining protocols is basically zero as in the implementation only one node is predicted to be the originator with larger than zero probability for these protocols.
+A possible future work could be to better define the possible originator node sets for the adversary who is attacking these protocols.

 ..  figure:: ../../figures/passive_estimator_entropy.png

 It is interesting to see how Dandelion can confuse the adversary compared to simple broadcasting in terms of hit ratio (e.g., first-sent performance drops from 0.5 to 0.3 in case of 10% adversarial nodes) which might indicate that it is an overly ambitious performance metric.
 Instead, **our recommendation is to use inverse rank or NDCG for evaluation**.
 These metrics can better reflect that despite the higher uncertainty introduced by Dandelion(++) the adversary can still make a good educated guess in knowledge of the anonymity graph.
-For example, it is quite shocking to see the change in inverse from 0.5 to 0.4, that is only 0.5 worse ranks on average for the predicted message source, in case of 10% adversarial nodes.
+For example, it is quite shocking to see the change in inverse rank from 0.5 to 0.4, that is only 0.5 worse ranks on average for the predicted message source, in case of 10% adversarial nodes.

+A possible solution to the problem could be :class:`ethp2psim.protocols.OnionRoutingProtocol` (`our work <https://info.ilab.sztaki.hu/~kdomokos/OnionRoutingP2PEthereumPrivacy.pdf>`_ ) that uses enrypted messages in the anonymity phase to hide the originator from the adversary.
+Indeed, our results show that deanonymization performance remains low even for high adversarial node ratios.

 Comparing different network topologies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~